London North Eastern Railway: Rolling stock

 Following the withdrawal of the InterCity 125 fleet in December 2019, it was previously thought that the InterCity 225 fleet would be fully withdrawn by June 2020.
 However, on 29 January 2020, LNER announced that they would be retaining a limited number of the InterCity 225 fleet to deliver all of the benefits of their December 2021 timetable.
 In September 2020, Eversholt Rail Group (the train owner) and London North Eastern Railway extended their lease to ten units by 2023; additionally, there are options to extend the time frame up to 2024.
 These retained units have been subject to an overhaul performed at Wabtec's Doncaster plant.
 At the end of service on 15 January 2021, the remaining serviceable InterCity 225 sets went into storage temporarily as part of the East Coast Upgrade.
 Originally, the plan was to return the sets to service for 7 June 2021, however, the first set actually re-entered service on 11 May 2021 due to a number of Azuma sets having to be taken temporarily out of service for inspections and repairs where appropriate.

 During June 2022, LNER unveiled its new livery, based on the traditional British Rail-era Intercity styling, on one of its remaining InterCity 225 sets.

 In November 2023, LNER announced an order of 10 tri-mode multiple units from CAF to serve the ECML, including an 8-year maintenance agreement.
 The contract is valued at over €500 million and is financed by rolling stock company, Porterbrook.
 The trains will be able to run on 25kV 50 Hz electrification, battery and diesel power.
 In August 2024 it was announced that the trains would be called Class 897 under the TOPS classification system.

+In March 2026, LNER announced that they were halfway through renewing all standard class seats on the whole Azuma fleet following complaints.